-All high schools will have basic ICT infrastructure installed by 2012.
-Basic ICT infrastructure is defined in Annexure I. need to define what is meant by basic ICT infrastructure - is it computers only??
+- All high schools will have basic ICT infrastructure installed by 2012.
+Basic ICT infrastructure is defined in Annexure I. - Initial Computer lab based infrastructure will be finally replaced by ICT enabled/ supported classrooms for more effective delivery of lessons - All high schools will be connected to Internet by 2012 - Each school will have a component of ICT integrated in the over-all development plan of schools

-Circle the statement that best fits your view about this principle Strongly Don't Strongly Disagree Agree disagree Disagree or agree agree Note Responses Here...
-Initial lab based infrastructure will be finally replaced by ICT enabled/ supported classrooms for more effective delivery of lessons this is also an ambiguous statement.
-What is ICT enabled classroom?
-Circle the statement that best fits your view about this principle Strongly Don't Strongly Disagree Agree disagree Disagree or agree agree Note Responses Here...

-All high schools will be connected to Internet by 2012 how are these timelines (priorities) determined - what are the pedagogic principles underlying such prioritisation?

-Strongly Disagree Don't Agree Strongly disagree Disagree or agree

-Each school will have a component of ICT integrated in the over-all development plan of schools